Theory of Operation

 If the RX FIFO receives an additional write request when its FIFO is full, the interrupt rx_overflow is asserted and the character is dropped.

-A target device should never assert 0 on the SDA lines, and in the absence of multi-host support, the sda_interference interrupt is raised whenever the host IP detects that another device is pulling SDA low.
+A target device should never assert 0 on the SDA lines, and in the absence of multi-controller support, the sda_interference interrupt is raised whenever the controller IP detects that another device is pulling SDA low.

 On the other hand, it is legal for the a target device to assert SCL low for clock stretching purposes.
 With clock stretching, the target can delay the start of the following SCL pulse by holding SCL low between clock pulses.
 However the target device must assert SCL low before the start of the SCL pulse.
 If SCL is pulled low during an SCL pulse which has already started, this interruption of the SCL pulse will be registered as an exception by the I2C core, which will then assert the scl_interference interrupt.